eleanorbucke21/PP4/README.md

 ## <u>Future Features</u>

 - In the future I would like to add an option to download the recipe posts as a pdf to view offline.
+- I would also like to create a search option in the navigation bar for users.

 # Typography and Color Scheme